George Edward Gouraud: Later years

 In 1898 Gouraud met Horace Short, youngest of the three Short Brothers of later aviation fame and for two years financed his researches into compressed-air amplification in Hove, Sussex, England.
-The invention—an improvement on Edison's Aerophone of 1878—was named the Gouraudphone and demonstrated at the Exposition Universelle (1900) in Paris.
+The invention was an improvement on Edison's Aerophone of 1878) and was named the Gouraudphone.
+It was demonstrated at the Exposition Universelle (1900) in Paris.
 In 1900 Horace introduced his brothers Eustace and Oswald to Gouraud who also financed them and gave them workshop space at Hove to develop their balloons intended for military observation.
 By 1904 Gouraud was the "Governor General" of French sugar millionaire Jacques Lebaudy's fictional "Empire of the Sahara" and speaking of offering his son's regiment, the 17th Lancers, as Lebaudy's Guard of Honour.
 In 1909 he went bankrupt.

 Family

-He was the son of the French engineer Francis Fauvel Gouraud (1808–1847) who came to the US in 1839 to introduce the daguerrotypes technology for photography.
+He was the son of the French engineer Francis Fauvel Gouraud (1808–1847) who came to the US in 1839 to introduce the daguerreotype technology for photography.
 Both parents died in the summer of 1847 and George and his older sister Clemence (b.
 1838) were thus orphaned.
 George was married in New York in 1870 to Florence Willis Snow (1845–1907) and the family moved to London.
 His first wife died in Brighton in 1907.
 In 1909 he was married again, in Paris to the Norwegian composer Helga Smith-Hald (born 1877), niece to the painter Hans Dahl.
 They resided in France and Switzerland.

 George Gouraud died on 17 February 1912 at the Hôtel-Pension des Alpes, La Tour-de-Peilz in the district of Vevey, Switzerland, only a week after his son Bayard Gouraud had died from a heart failure while returning home to England from India where he served in the 17th Lancers, a cavalry regiment of the British Army.
 Another son was ragtime songwriter Jackson Gouraud (1874–1910) who in 1901 became the third husband to heiress and orientalist Aimée Crocker (1864–1941).
 A third son was composer and broadcasting pioneer Powers Gouraud (1881–1954), who married Gladys Crocker (Aimée Crocker's daughter from her first marriage to Richard Porter Ashe).
 The daughter Theodora Florence Gouraud (1876–1943) was married at St Paul's, Knightsbridge in London, 1899 to Reginald Courtenay Gayer (1871–1940).
 His eldest son was George Fauvel Gouraud (1872–1915), a lawyer who also wrote poetry.